xhr2/R3nzSkin_Xhr/README.md

 1. Clone the source with `git clone --recursive https://github.com/hydy100/R3nzSkin.git`

    - **If you don't modify this source code, compiling and using it on Chinese servers will definitely result in a ban.
-The functionality is fine, but if you know how to modify it, you can make it as safe as the version I released.**
+The functionality is fine.**

 2. Build in Visual Studio 2019/2022 with configuration "Your Region - x64"